 - Receipts (especially for large purchases)

-Now is the time to find all your documents and also to think about whether there is a better way to save your documents.
 We recommend saving and organizing your documents digitally all year long to eliminate year-end stress.
 A good place to start could be looking into cloud storage options such as Box or Dropbox.
-After all, it’s going to be 2020 soon and looking through paper files is so last year.
+After all, looking through paper files is so last year.